Have the bests summer story and don't miss out on the lighthouse experience.

 There is a legend that says that there was a shipwreck in the 70s when an old cargo ship carrying citrus fruit crashed here during a storm so local people from the cities surrounding it kept supplying themselves with fresh citrus fruit the sea brought to them for months.
 The old lighthouse keeper confirmed the story but as time passed so did the last witnesses so today no one can be sure if the legend was true but who confirm legends, anyhow.
 Today, no lighthouse keeper is living in the building because it is one of the lighthouses that are automated.

 As for diving, you don't have to go far cause once at the lighthouse you have already reached the top diving location around.
 When visiting Rogoznica, be sure you don't miss spending a day swimming in the colorful Dragon's Eye lake.
-The lake has many legends surrounding it and the locals will be happy to tale them to you.
+The lake has many legends surrounding it and the locals will be happy to tell them to you.
 The lake was created in the middle of cave destruction when seawater filled the cave remains.

 Many photographers from around the world spend days shooting this sight and once there, you'll understand why.

 Settled on the cliffs Grebeni only 300m away from the shore near the city of Dubrovnik and it is the first thing you must see if you plan to visit Dubrovnik and you probably know that you must.
-Grebeni is a group of islets situated in the Lapad bay.
+Grebeni is a group of islets situated in Lapad bay.
 Unfortunately, there is no longer a lighthouse keeper present in the house because of the horrible accident that happened in the 60s when during a brutal storm a huge rock fell on the house and crashed almost half of it.
 The lighthouse keeper survived but never returned to the lighthouse.

 Even though the weather can still be pretty dangerous on these cliffs, hundreds of photographers from around the world still return and try to capture some of the most spectacular storms.